- Research 2025-2026

 Our department has planned several new initiatives aimed at enhancing the capacity of our faculty and providing them with exposure to recent developments in Mathematics, Statistics, and Data Science, as well as the latest cutting-edge research methods.
 These initiatives will be implemented over the next five years and will include:

-1. Seminar Series: This program aims to facilitate interdisciplinary collaboration, provides a platform for networking and knowledge sharing, and reaches a wider audience.
-The program will consist of both attending and conducting seminars (physical and virtual) on various topics related to Mathematics, Statistics, and Data Science.
+I. Seminar Series: This program aims to facilitate interdisciplinary collaboration, provides a platform for networking and knowledge sharing, and reaches a wider audience.
+The program will consist of both attending and conducting seminars (physical and virtual) on various topics related to Mathematics, Statistics, and Computational Sciences.

-2. Interdisciplinary Research Collaboration: Our faculty prioritizes interdisciplinary research endeavors and will continue to work on both ongoing and new research projects with colleagues from the faculties of economics, business, social sciences, and environmental sciences over the next five years.
+II.
+Interdisciplinary Research Collaboration: Our faculty prioritizes interdisciplinary research endeavours and will continue to work on both ongoing and new research projects with colleagues from the faculties of economics, business, social sciences, and environmental sciences over the next five years.

 RESEARCH OUTPUT OF THE DEPARTMENT OF MEDIA STUDIES, ART & DESIGN

-- Nadir, R., Munir, K.& Hussain, S. "Turning Walled City Lahore into a spectacle: the unintended consequences of heritage conservation."
+- Rabia Nadir, Kamal Munir, and Shafqat Hussain.
+"Turning Walled City Lahore into a spectacle: the unintended consequences of heritage conservation."
 Third World Quarterly (2025): 1-19.

 HEC X and Y Category Journal Articles

-- Raza, A. “Pass with Passion”, The Journal of Art and Design Education, Pakistan, 2025
+- Ali Raza, “Pass with Passion”, The Journal of Art and Design Education, Pakistan, 2025

 Book Chapters